yhatt/jsx-slack/README.md

 ### Line breaks

-As same as HTML, line breaks in JSX will be ignored even if you have multi-line JSX, and replace to a single whitespace.
-You shoud use `<br />` tag to break line inside JSX.
+As same as HTML, line breaks in JSX will be ignored, and replace to a single whitespace if you have multi-line JSX.
+You shoud use `<br />` tag in this case.

+>

 ### HTML block contents